Your Herb With Solutions For Garden And Kitchen

 We have problem rabbits in the garden, and we planted the groundcover area pictured below to discourage them.
 This has worked well for several years.
 Not only does the Cuban Oregano discourage the rabbits but it also protects delicate plants near to it!

 To read the article about how we designed to discourage deer and rabbits, see this.

 Most of us live with some variety of the Cottontail rabbit.
 We have one of its offspring, the “Marsh Rabbit.”
 They are all voracious eaters.

 How To Cook With And Use Cuban Oregano’s Flavor

 First, Where Did We Get It

 We are not sure.
 Most sources I read place the plant’s origins in South and East Africa.
 I found a source that uses the species name, amboinicus to suggest an origin in Indonesia (where there is an island called Ambon).
 Some suggest various places in South East Asia.
 Some garden historians think that both Spanish explorers and Arab traders took it along with them from one place to another.

 Now it is firmly established in warm climates everywhere.

 Why Is It Called Cuban Oregano?

-Who knows?
-Look at its other names, Spanish Thyme, Indian Borage, Mexican Mint, Puerto Rican Thyme, and my personal favorite, Vicks Thyme (after Vicks Vapo Rub).
+Like many plants we use, nobody knows!
+Look at Cuban Oregano’s other names, Spanish Thyme, Indian Borage, Mexican Mint, Puerto Rican Thyme, and my personal favorite, Vicks Thyme (after Vicks Vapo Rub).
 It seems that everybody and nobody takes credit for it!